rob-sullivan/ai/README.md

 # Football tracking

 I utilise a computer vision dataset from [Roboflow Universe](https://universe.roboflow.com/) for training.
 Original video footage and annotations were then converted by roboflow into a workable dataset.
+Here is the [link](https://github.com/roboflow/notebooks/blob/main/notebooks/how-to-track-football-players.ipynb) to the tutorial I followed.

 ## Stage 1 - object detection